Julie Minns: Childhood and education

 Minns was born in Carlisle.
-She grew up in the Denton Holme area of the city and attended Trinity School, Carlisle.
-She had a part-time job at a bakery and was the first member of her family to go to university.
+She grew up in the Denton Holme area of the city and attended Robert Ferguson School and Trinity School, Carlisle.

 Career

+After graduating from Newcastle University, Minns was a National Officer for Labour Students.
+She worked on John Smith's Labour leadership campaign, and as a parliamentary adviser to former Streatham Labour MP Keith Hill.

-Minns was elected as a Councillor onto Lambeth Council in 1998, in the Thornton ward and held the transport portfolio whilst serving on the council.
-She stepped down in 2002 to bring up her daughter as a single parent.
+Minns was elected to Lambeth London Borough Council in 1998 as a councillor for Thornton ward, and held the transport portfolio whilst serving on the council.
+She did not seek re-election in 2002, choosing to step down to bring up her daughter as a single parent.

-From 2005 to 2008, Minns was a director of Living Streets (UK).

 Before entering Parliament, Minns worked as a freelance communications consultant.
+Prior to this, she worked in industry as head of customer engagement at UK Power Networks.
+She spent 13 years in corporate affairs, regulatory and corporate responsibility roles at UK mobile network operator Three UK.
+While at Three, Minns gave evidence to the Northern Ireland Assembly and UK Parliament Select Committees, and led on the network’s work on child protection, helping draw-up the joint Code of Practice for the self-regulation of new forms of content on mobile phones in order to protect children from inappropriate material in 2004.

-Prior to this, she worked as head of customer engagement at UK Power Networks, as a parliamentary adviser for the NSPCC and as a parliamentary officer for the disability rights charity Scope.
-Minns also worked on John Smith's Labour leadership campaign, and as a parliamentary adviser to former Streatham Labour MP Keith Hill.
+She was a parliamentary adviser for the NSPCC and a parliamentary officer for the disability rights charity Scope, where she co-wrote a report on access to voting for disabled people in the 1997 general election.

 Minns held a part-time consultancy role at public relations, reputation management, and marketing company Bell Pottinger in 2014.
-She then was an LLP member at the company from January 2015 to August 2016.
-The company went out of business in 2017 following a scandal related to the Gupta Family, who had an account with the company from January 2016.
+She then was a partner at the company from January 2015 to August 2016.
+The company went out of business in 2017 following a scandal related to the Gupta family, who had an account with the company from January 2016.
 In 2023 Private Eye magazine claimed that Minns had attempted to conceal her employment by the company in her online profile.
 Minns responded by correcting her profile and confirming that she had left the company over a year before its closure.

-Minns was Chair of the Friends of Carlisle Victorian and Turkish Baths community group, which aimed to restore and reopen the baths.
+Minns was founder and Chair of the Friends of Carlisle Victorian and Turkish Baths charity, which works to restore and reopen the Carlisle Turkish baths.

+From 2005 to 2008, Minns was a director of Living Streets (UK).
+She was also Chair of Governors at Archbishop Sumner Primary School.